s-a-v-a-n-n-a/4th_semester/Int_microscope/README.md

   Grey clusters used for entering the scope of a function.
 Its name is also written on clusrter's top.
 </li>
 <li>
-  Picture 0 shows the organization of information in rectangle boxes.
+  <em><b>Picture 0</b></em> shows the organization of information in rectangle boxes.
 For reasons of clarity the history shows operations since last change of variable.
 </li>
 <li>
   Hexagons show binary operations.